door7302/demo-closed-loop/README.md

 cert_key ="/tmp/st2.key"
 ```

-Then you should put your certificate (of your CLA server and the CA certificate) into these following folders. **Keep the names unchanged.** We assume your certificate and key have respectively the name st2.crt and st2.key.
+Next, you should place your certificates (your CLA server certificate and the CA certificate) into the following folders. **Keep the filenames unchanged.** We assume your certificate and key are named `st2.crt` and `st2.key`, respectively.

 ```shell
 cp st2.key /opt/grafana/cert